Introduction to Bandhavgarh

 Bandhavgarh National Park is spread all over the Vindhya mountains in Central India.
 The area of Bandhavgarh National Park lies in Umaria Forest Division of the state Madhya Pradesh.
 The national park is located in the eastern region of the state.

-The forest covering an area of Bandhavgarh National Park segments into the core buffer zones where the core area is declared as 105 square kilometers and the buffer area is approximately 400 square kilometers.
+The forest covering an area of Bandhavgarh National Park segments into the core buffer zones where the core area is declared as 105 square kilometres and the buffer area is approximately 400 square kilometres.
 The area was previously ruled by the Baghel rulers and Kalchuri rulers once.
 It is one of the most famous and highly visited national parks in Madhya Pradesh after Kanha National Park.

 The first white tiger of the country was found in Bandhavgarh National Park.
 Bandhavgarh has an ancient history.
 The fort located at the hilltop goes back to the 3rd century when Magh rulers were the leaders here.
 The Bandhavgarh National Park lies in the middle of open meadows, forest, and steep ridges.
 The number of tigers found in the Bandhavgarh National Park is considered to be the highest in India.